Get insider access

 Best Blenders

 Although blenders are often associated with smoothie making, they're versatile and handy tools in any chef's kitchen.
-The best blenders can help with all sorts of recipes, from silky pureed soups and smoothies to spreads like nut butter and frozen drinks like slushies.
-If you make a lot of pureed soups and sauces, you probably want something that can process hot ingredients.
-Features like a two-part lid, a tamper, and a wide range of speed settings also help make a blender versatile enough for any recipe.
-Plus, good blenders aren't extremely loud and don't make clean-up difficult.
+The best blenders can handle everything from silky pureed soups and smoothies to frozen drinks like margaritas and slushies and even spreads like nut butter and hummus.
+Features like a two-part lid, a tamper, and a wide range of speed settings help make a blender versatile enough for any recipe.
+If you make a lot of pureed soups and sauces, you might want something that can process hot ingredients, too.
+Plus, good blenders aren't extremely loud and don't make cleanup difficult.
 Some even come with additional accessories, like extra personal jars for blending single-serve smoothies.

-If you're looking for a smaller blender, the best personal blenders and best bullet blenders are mainly intended for making smoothies and are usually more compact and cheaper.
-The best immersion blenders are meant for blending hot ingredients directly in a pot or pan but usually aren't as good for other recipes.
+If you prefer a smaller blender, the best personal blenders and the best bullet blenders are mainly intended for making smoothies and are usually more compact and less expensive.
+The best immersion blenders are meant for blending hot ingredients directly in a pot or pan but typically aren't as good for other recipes.

-If you need other appliances for your kitchen, check out our overview of the best microwaves and the best large-capacity air fryers.
+If you're looking for other kitchen appliances, check out our overview of the best microwaves and the best large-capacity air fryers.

 1. Best Blender

-The best blender that we've tested is the Vitamix A3500.
-This full-size blender can do it all, so you can prepare basically any blend in its 64oz jar.
-It quickly processes fibrous ingredients into an extremely smooth blend.
-Unlike many full-size blenders, it'll blend a very smooth personal smoothie or a big batch of soup in about a minute without any stirring or stopping.
-It's also very easy to use for ice-crushing with its 'Frozen Drinks' program.
-It makes a very smooth blend with thick recipes like nut butter, although you must stop and scrape the jar once.
-It's very sturdy and offers a wide range of speed settings and blending programs, including 'Hot Soups,' which heats up ingredients as they blend.
-It's also decently quiet, which helps set it apart from cheaper Vitamix models.
-It's easy to clean by hand, and its jar and lid are dishwasher-safe.
+The best blender we've tested is the Vitamix A3500.
+This full-size blender can prepare basically any blend in its 64oz jar; it produces fantastic results for most recipes, blending ingredients quickly and easily.
+It thoroughly blends a personal smoothie or a big batch of soup in about a minute without any stirring or stopping.
+Using its 'Frozen Drinks' program, ice-crushing is a breeze, and while you have to stop and scrape the jar at least once, making smooth, spreadable nut butter is decently easy, too.
+A wide range of speed settings and blending programs are available, including 'Hot Soups,' which heats up ingredients as they blend.
+This blender is very sturdy and decently quiet, which helps set it apart from some cheaper Vitamix models.
+Plus, it's easy to clean by hand, and its jar and lid are dishwasher-safe.

 See our review